 The solution is to always send VTG from the GPS to H3000.
 If this is not possible, it is possible to send magnetic COG to the H3000 from Exp.

 This option should not be selected in the majority of cases.

-Expedition can exchange performance polar values with the instrument system.
+Expedition can update or retrieve performance polars stored on the instrument system.